Michell203/Michell203/README.md

 Hi, I’m Michel.
-I’m currently a Computer Science student at McGill University, I’m interested in Game Development and being a Full Stack developer.
+Second-year Computer Science student at McGill University.
+I'm interested in full-stack development, machine learning, and data science, and I'm planning on using my computer science skills to pursue a career in those fields.
-Some of my interests outside of Computer Science are literature, music, fitness, and of course, video games!
 My LinkedIn is: www.linkedin.com/in/michelhijazin, or you can email me at michaelhijazeen203@gmail.com

 <!---